Fanny Hensel: Marriage and later life

-Wilhelm Hensel, like Felix, was supportive of Fanny's composing, but unlike many others of her circle was also in favour of her seeking publication of her works.
+Wilhelm Hensel, like Felix, was supportive of her composing, but unlike many others of her circle was also in favour of her seeking publication of her works.
 The music historian Nancy B. Reich has suggested two events which may have increased her confidence.
 One was her visit to Italy with her husband and Sebastian in 1839–40.
 This was her first visit to Southern Europe and she felt invigorated and inspired; they also spent time with young French musicians who had won the Prix de Rome (one was the young Charles Gounod) and whose respect for Fanny powered her self-esteem as a musician.
 The other event was her acquaintance shortly afterwards with the Berlin music enthusiast Robert von Keudell: in her diary she wrote: "Keudell looks at everything new that I write with the greatest interest, and points out to me if there is something to be corrected ...
 He has always given me the very best counsel."

 In 1846, after an approach by two Berlin publishers and without consulting Felix, she decided to publish a collection of her songs (as her Op.
 1), under her married name, "Fanny Hensel geb. [i.e. née] Mendelssohn-Bartholdy".
 After publication, Felix wrote to her "[I] send you my professional blessing on becoming a member of the craft ... may you have much happiness in giving pleasure to others; may you taste only the sweets and none of the bitterness of authorship; may the public pelt you with roses, and never with sand."
 (12 August 1846).
 On 14 August Fanny wrote in her journal "Felix has written, and given me his professional blessing in the kindest manner.
 I know that he is not quite satisfied in his heart of hearts, but I am glad he has said a kind word to me about it."
 She also wrote about the publication to her friend Angelica von Woringen: "I can truthfully say that I let it happen more than made it happen, and it is this in particular which cheers me ...
 If [the publishers] want more from me, it should act as a stimulus to achieve.
 If the matter comes to an end then, I also won't grieve, for I'm not ambitious."

-Throughout March 1847 Fanny had many meetings with Clara Schumann.
-At this time Fanny was working on her Piano Trio Op.
+Throughout March 1847 Hensel had many meetings with Clara Schumann.
+At this time she was working on her Piano Trio Op.
 11 and Clara had recently completed her own Piano Trio (Op.
 17), which she may have intended to dedicate to Fanny.